eliemichel/join.js/README.md

 Promises without a then
 =======================

-If you got interested about [modern JavaScript](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) in the last few years, you might have heard of [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+If you got interested in [modern JavaScript](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) in the last few years, you might have heard of [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 They are a very elegant way of dealing with asynchronous actions and avoid callbacks within callbacks within callbacks.

 A practical example
 -------------------